getodk/docs/form-widgets.rst

 Image
 ----------

 An image collector.
-The user can choose to select an image stored on the device, or take a new picture.
+The user can choose to select an image stored on the device or take a new picture.
 The example includes :term:`hint` text.

 .. image:: /img/form-widgets/image-start.*
   :alt: The Image widget as displayed in the ODK Collect App on an Android phone.
 The question text is "Please take a self portrait."
 Below the question is the hint text, "A 'selfie.'"
 There are two buttons: Take Picture and Choose Image.